Appdynamics/api-commandline-tool/POSTMAN.md

 ## Commands with parameters

 Many requests require you to provide a parameter like an application id or a json payload.
 Those parameters are exported as variables (e.g. `{{application}}` or `{{dashboard_id}}`), so you can configure them as environment variables or global variables to have them reusable.
 Otherwise, you can replace the variables with the required value.

+## Export into Code

+Postman comes with the capability to [export an existing request into a code snippet](https://learning.getpostman.com/docs/postman/sending_api_requests/generate_code_snippets/) in different languages (C, C#, Go, Java, JavaScript, Objective-C, OCAML, PHP, Python, Ruby, ...).
+This means, if you need any of the requests provided in a programming language, you can use those snippets as a template.